-Companion planting is a mystery that has fascinated gardeners for hundreds of years and in recent times it has become a method that is of great interest for scientists.
-For the common gardeners, the chemical interactions between plants and animals are not of interest and they are happy to know that it works, regardless the science behind it.
+Companion planting is a mystery that has fascinated gardeners for hundreds of years.
+In recent times it has become a method that is of great interest for scientists.
+For the common gardeners, the chemical interactions between plants and animals are not of interest.
+They are happy to know that it works, regardless of the science behind it.

-Companion planting refers to making good use of companion plants for different reasons such as:
+This planting process refers to making good use of companion plants for different reasons such as:

 - Increasing the health and vigor of your crops